krismichalski/docker-rails/README.md

 - [`4-mini`](https://github.com/nooulaif/docker-rails/blob/master/4-mini.dockerfile)

 ## Features
-- Does not comes with any preinstalled version of rails, so you can choose by yourself
+- Does not comes with any pre-installed version of rails, so you can choose by yourself
 - Uses [gosu](https://github.com/tianon/gosu) to better handle su and sudo commands
 - Automatically creates and prepares new rails app
 - Runs bundle install & rake db:migrate on every restart for quick development
-- For production modyfies log output to stdout and formats it for [Logstash](https://www.elastic.co/products/logstash)
+- For production modifies log output to stdout and formats it for [Logstash](https://www.elastic.co/products/logstash)
 - In development adds docker network as trusted for web console
 - Includes [pry](http://pryrepl.org/) for easier debugging
 - Solves problem with wrong permissions on shared volumes by matching UIDs